This creamy and delicious homemade oat milk recipe is made with 2-ingredients, ready in minutes, and delicious in tea or coffee or poured over cereal.

 - Use in your tea or coffee or pour over cereal.

-*Don’t heat the milk as it causes it to get very thick.
+- Don’t heat the milk as it causes it to get very thick and clumpy.
 It can be added to hot drinks like tea and coffee though.

 - This recipe is gluten-free as long as you use gluten-free rolled oats.

 This was really good thank u! 😊 I used all of the leftover pulp from my plant milks for my baby chicks.
 Dry the pulp and mix it with the starter feeds they love it.

 My go to recipe for making vegan nut free butter.
 Wondering, can you freeze oat milk?
 Can you freeze nut milks?